jhill1/SEPwC.github.io/_sources/Issues.rst

 What makes these errors simple though is that you are told about them when you run the code!
 Sometimes a bit obscurely, but once you can decipher the error message they are easy to fix.

-.. include:: R_syntax_errors.inc
+.. include:: R_syntax_errors.inc.rst
-.. include:: python_syntax_errors.inc
+.. include:: python_syntax_errors.inc.rst

 Warning examples